cyberFund/cybernode-archive/images/xchange-crawler/README.md

     docker run -d -u $(id -u cyber) --name crawler xchange-crawler

-Running it with custom `crawler.properties` config that is present in current directory:
+Overriding configuration.
+Create custom `crawler.properties` config in in current directory and
+run:

     docker run -d -u $(id -u cyber) --name crawler -v $PWD/crawler.properties:/cyberapp/crawler.properties xchange-crawler

-You can see default config in [crawler.properties.default] in this directory.
+Default config is in [crawler.properties.default] in this directory and params specific to cybernode are in [crawler.properties].

-See [fullimage-btcd] for explanation of parameters.
+See [../run-xchange-crawler.sh] for explanation of Docker parameters.